ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-12-22-best-practices-organization-qa-process-software-development-project.md

 Have you ever removed all the labels from a ticket in trying to add a new one, especially when using a bulk operation?
 Often people don’t even realize that they have removed some labels accidentally.
 So the best way we found is to link tickets to the round ticket by a particular type of link.
 But it will be even better to link them to a “scope holder” sub-task of the round ticket.
 That will prevent mixing of the links to the scope tickets with other links which the round ticket can have, e.g., links to the previous/next round ticket.

 JQL allows selecting tickets which are linked to the specified ticket using linkedIssues() function, so we can use a link with a particular type to a particular ticket as a search criterion.
-We are using “contains” -&gt; “is included into” link type.
+We are using “contains” -> “is included into” link type.
 Based on this criterion, we build the filter for the scope as well as filters for any required subsets of the scope e.g. a sub-scope defined by the platform.
 All these filters form the second section of the testing round template – `Scope` section.

 ## How to parallelize work